sushovannits/graphql-text-search/README.md

 ## Implementation Details
 - Have used apollo with graphql
 - A postgres db capability is there but not used at this moment
 - This is just the server code.
-For frontend/client code would use apoolo-client with apollo-links for handling retries, etc.
+For frontend/client code would use apollo-client with apollo-links for handling retries, etc.